Manidills/Aptoslytics/README.md

 - **LiquidSwap:** Aptos' leading decentralized exchange (DEX), known for low fees and deep liquidity.
 AptosLytics tracks liquidity depth, trading volumes, and slippage rates, delivering valuable insights to liquidity providers and traders.

-- **Pontem Network:** A wallet and decentralized exchange platform integrated with Aptos.
+- **Cellana Finance:** A wallet and decentralized exchange platform integrated with Aptos.
 AptosLytics monitors Pontem’s adoption metrics, including user activity, transaction counts, and asset management.

 - **Thala Labs:** A decentralized stablecoin platform that allows users to mint stablecoins using various collateral.
 AptosLytics provides detailed insights into minting volumes, collateralization ratios, and the stability of Thala Labs' ecosystem.

-- **Tsunami Finance:** A derivatives trading platform built on Aptos.
+- **Pancake:** A derivatives trading platform built on Aptos.
 AptosLytics offers detailed analytics on derivatives volumes, pricing trends, and liquidity across various asset classes.

 - **Ongoing Expansion:** We continuously expand our protocol coverage, providing detailed analysis on performance, fees, and scalability for each new DeFi protocol in the Aptos ecosystem.